 Pei considered the Louvre commission the most difficult job of his career.
 When the new entrance opened in 1993, he told Reuters that he wanted to create a modern space that did not detract from the traditional part of the museum.

 His equally contentious Bank of China Tower is composed of four triangular shafts rising up from a square base, supported by a visible truss structure that distributes stress to the four corners of the foundation.
 The ascent culminates in a roof at sloping angles that matches the rising aesthetic of the majestic tower.
-Prior to the completion of Pei’s project, most skyscrapers in the city had lacked any real architectural character.
+Prior to the completion of Pei’s project, most skyscrapers in Hong Kong had lacked any real architectural character.

 Minimalism and modernity